 Supporting the Landcare movement

-Across the Port Phillip and Western Port region, thousands of volunteers, typically as members of over 500 Landcare, Friends, and environmental community groups actively care for our land, water, na
+Across the Port Phillip and Western Port region, thousands of volunteers, typically as members of over 500 Landcare, friends and environmental community groups, actively care for our land, water, native plants and native animals.

 Coastcare groups are formed by volunteers seeking to protect or improve coastal and marine environmental assets.
 These groups tackle problems like dune erosion, loss of native plants and animals, storm water pollution, weeds and control of human access to sensitive areas.